-Did you know the the movie The Terminal is based on a real person, because I sure didn’t!
+Did you know the movie The Terminal is based on a real person, because we sure didn’t!
 Most people hate being stuck in an airport for even an hour, but for a rare few like Iranian Mehran Karimi Nasseri, (also known as Sir Alfred) the Charles de Gaulle airport was home.
-Your read that right- not feels like home, but was home.
-Mehran Karimi Nasseri lived in Terminal One in Charles de Gaulle Airport for nearly two decades between 1988 and 2006.
+You read that right- not feels like home, but was home.
+Mehran Karimi Nasseri lived in Terminal One in the airport for nearly two decades between 1988 and 2006.

 Who is Sir Alfred?

 Answering this question proves difficult.
 No one, not even Sir Alfred himself, knows his history.
 He was born in the Anglo-Persian Oil Company settlement located in Masjed Soleiman, Iran, in 1945, 1947, or 1953.
 He has claimed to be Iranian, British, or Swedish.
 His father was an Iranian doctor working for the Oil Company.
 However, upon his father’s death in 1972, Sir Alfred’s family told him he was illegitimate and that his mother had been a Scottish nurse who worked for the Anglo-Iranian Oil Company.

 Due to his illegitimacy, his family rejected him after his father died.
 Alfred left home and went to study Yugoslav economics in northern England until 1974 when he returned to Iran.
 Upon his return, Alfred claims he got wrapped up in the anti-Shah demonstrations, which, according to Sir Alfred, resulted in him being arrested and tortured.
 Because of his political demonstrations and beliefs, he was stripped of his Iranian nationality and expelled from the country.

 How did Sir Alfred wind up in Terminal One?